nithinmurali/pygsheets/docs/source/index.rst

 Overview
 --------
-The :doc:`Client <` is used to access or create spreadsheets.
+The :ref:`client` is used to access or create spreadsheets.
 It has the two attributes `drive` and `service` which are the base googleapiclient service objects.
 Any part of the API which is not implemented can be accessed through these attributes.

-A Google Spreadsheet is represented by the :class:`Spreadsheet` class.
-Each spreadsheet contains one or more :class:`Worksheets`.
+A Google Spreadsheet is represented by the :ref:`spreadsheet` class.
+Each spreadsheet contains one or more :ref:`worksheet`.
-The data inside of a worksheet can be accessed as plain values or inside of a :class:`Cell` object.
+The data inside of a worksheet can be accessed as plain values or inside of a :ref:`cell` object.
 The cell has properties and attributes to change formatting, formulas and more.
-To work with several cells at once a :class:`DataRange` can be used.
+To work with several cells at once a :ref:`datarange` can be used.

 Authors and License